Women’s Writing Groups

 A description of this method can be found at the bottom of the page.

-This workshop makes dedicated time and space for you to write on thoughtfully selected writing prompts in a warm-spirited, supportive space.
+These workshops make dedicated time and space for you to write in a warm-spirited, supportive space.
 Participants are encouraged to “come as you are” and write what arises, whether fiction, creative non-fiction, poetry, or something else.
-We welcome flow and the unexpected!
+In the AWA writing workshops, clear guidelines are established to create a space for authenticity and creativity, while also developing the skills and craft of writing.
+No writing experience is needed.

 What you will receive: